ahayes/tailscale-status/README.md

 You might have to log in and out for the extension to be loaded.

 ### Contribute
-Feel free to open pull requests or raise issues, but please add a detailed description of exactly what is happening.
-Additionally please adhere to the [review guidlines](https://gjs.guide/extensions/review-guidelines/review-guidelines.html#basics) as much as possible.
+Sadly, we must maintain two separate branches for before and after gnome 45 due to breaking changes.
+Make pull requests to the correct respective branch.
+Additionally, please adhere to the [review guidlines](https://gjs.guide/extensions/review-guidelines/review-guidelines.html#basics) as much as possible.

+The Makefile includes useful targets for development.
+If running on wayland, use `make test-wayland` to open a nested gnome sessions.

 ### TODOs
 - [ ] Rewrite extension to utilize tailscale api instead of running `tailscale` commands.
-- [ ] Implement #23